jbsee/4thSemesterPortfolio/content/Data Science and Analytics/Learning Goals.md

 The goal is to develop a data-driven system that can:

 1. Build a history of "problem areas" - roads where violations frequently occur.
-2. Potentially integrate with signage data (e.g., exact sign location, its effect on violations).
-3. Simulate realistic datasets and explore transferable algorithms and analysis tools.
+2. Simulate realistic datasets and explore transferable algorithms and analysis tools.
-4. Eventually experiment with prediction (e.g., linking geography and time of year to likelihood of violations).
+3. Eventually experiment with prediction (e.g., linking geography and time of year to likelihood of violations).

 ### Current Experience